The Value of the WCashPlus™ Process

 - Towards the end of an investment : where the Process generates cash to pay down the debt prior to the planned sale of the company, capturing value for the owners that would otherwise have been transferred unrecognized to the buyer.

-- When a company is going through a troubled period : where the cash generated can alleviate problems with the lenders and avoid the need for a further injection of cash by the investors.
+- When a company is going through a troubled period : where the cash generated can alleviate issues with Covenants and avoid the need for a further injection of cash by the investors.